-Background searches are becoming increasingly popular because of the ready availability of public information online.
-People are searching for information, both positive and negative, in order to make informative decisions in business-making decisions as well as personal decisions.
+Background searches are becoming increasingly popular because of the readily available public information online.
+People are searching for information, both positive and negative, in order to make informative decisions in their business as well as personal lives.

 But, is it legal?
 Is it necessary?
 Is the information that is out there on someone accurate – and something I can use to make informed decisions?
 Well, that depends.
 Who is providing this background information?
 How deep into someone’s past do you wish to go?

 These are great questions, but first, you need to ask yourself if a background check on someone is legal and ethical.
 And, do you have a legitimate reason to run a check on this person?
 Or, are you just being a busy-body?
 You might wish to consult with a competent Attorney before jumping into this.

 The next step is to decide where to get these checks from.
 Different companies provide different levels of background checks, so you should conduct some research on the subject in order to make the right decision.

 People may need to check the background of someone for many reasons.
 Among them:

 - Present or Potential “Significant Others” (dates, fiancés, spouses)